jlikhuva/blog/posts/binomial.md

 # Heaps

+In this note, we'll explore the implementation and analysis of a binomial heap.
+We'll begin by discussing traditional heaps — their uses and limitations, before introducing key ideas that we'll use to build our advanced heap.
+As with all other notes in this series, this post follows literate programming ethos; All code snippets are fully functional and runnable.
+As always, if you find any bugs, feel free to open a PR.

 ## The Binary Heap

 Heaps are an important class of data structures that are used to represent data when we only ever need access to the extreme values.
-In particular, they allow us O(1) access to the `max` or `min` value.
+In particular, they give us O(1) access to the `max` or `min` value.
 In general, a heap is any data structure that exposes the API below:

 |    Endpoint    |                Description                                               |
 |----------------|--------------------------------------------------------------------------|